gertrude-app/web/docs/app/src/pages/faqs.md

 - **Real safety.** Nearly every other internet security tool tries to block _categories_ of websites, like pornography, gambling, etc. This is tantalizing because its _so easy_, but it doesn't actually work.
-With 1.7 billion websites on the internet, and thousands being added every day, a motivated user will always be able to find innappropriate content not properly categorized.
+With 1.7 billion websites on the internet, and thousands being added every day, a motivated user will always be able to find inappropriate content not properly categorized.
 I needed something that _blocked the entire internet,_ and let me choose what parts to unblock.
 - **Ease of use.** A few solutions do exist that will block the entire internet and let